viniciuspietscher/chai-test/README.md

 This is the starter repository for an exercise on how to do automated testing.

 It contains code for a crude front end that makes AJAX calls to the back end.
+You can bring up the front end by running npm run dev and then by going to localhost:3000 in your browser.
+The AJAX calls
-These calls (1) add an entry to an array of people, where each entry must have a name and an age; (2) retrieves the array of people, and (3) retrieve a specific entry for the array of people.
+(1) add an entry to an array of people, where each entry must have a name and an age; (2) retrieve the array of people, and (3) retrieve a specific entry for the array of people.
 To add an entry, the front end sends a post request to the URI /api/v1/people where the body of the request is a json document containing the name (a string), and the